vincetrain/technical-journal/RIS440/Lab 2 - Packet Sniffing and Spoofing.md

 pkt = Ether()/IP()/TCP()/Raw()
 ```
 > Layers can be removed where needed.
-> For example, if we want to use ARP to determine destination address:
+> For example, if we want to use ARP to send TCP packets:
 > `pkt = IP()/TCP()
+> This works because, by omitting the Ether() layer, we force this packet to use ARP (or consult the ARP table to determine MAC address)
 #### Ether()
 ```python
 datalink = Ether()